-Many mobile apps include advertisements, which is perfectly fine - the developers have to eat, after all.
-But some malicious applications go a step further, by either sending push notifications containing advertisements, or taking over your entire screen when you don't even have the app open.
+Many mobile apps and games include advertisements, which is perfectly fine — the developers have to eat, after all.
+However, some malicious applications go a step further by sending push notifications containing advertisements, or taking over your entire screen when you don't even have the app open.
 In a few cases, apps have even been caught pushing ads when the phone is asleep or on the lock screen.

 Some malicious apps display full-screen advertisements, even if you have another application open.
 Thankfully, it is incredibly easy to figure out where these come from.
-Whenever they appear, just press the Recents/multi-tasking button (it's next to the home button), and the app it came from will be visible at the top of the screen.
+Whenever they appear, just open the Recents/multi-tasking view (the screen where it shows all the apps currently running) and check which app is at the top of the stack/highlighted.

-You'll probably want to uninstall the offending app, but if you want to keep it, you can hide all alerts from it.
-After you hold down on the notification, there should be an option to block all alerts from that specific app.
+You'll probably want to uninstall the offending app, but if you want to keep it, you can choose to just hide the notifications.
+After you hold down on the notification, there should be an option to block future alerts from that app.

 Notification ads from a web browser

-If you get a notification ad from a web browser, it's probably not the browser itself sending those - it's a website you granted notification access to.
+If you get a notification ad from a web browser, it's probably not the browser itself sending those — it's a website you granted notification access to at some point.
 You may have done it accidentally, or you may have only noticed when the site started sending more and more alerts.
-Whatever the reason may be, you can easily cut off alerts from specific sites.
+Whatever the reason may be, you can easily cut off notifications from specific sites.

-Once you see the ad in your notifications, press the 'Site settings' button and tap on 'Notifications.'
+If you see an unwanted notification from Chrome, tap the 'Site settings' button, and press 'Notifications.'
 On older versions of Android, you'll get a simple Block/Allow popup.
-On Android 8.0 or later, you'll be taken to the site's notification channel, where you have to press the switch at the top of the screen.
+On Android 8.0 Oreo or later, you'll be taken to the site's notification channel, where you have to press the switch at the top of the screen.

 There, you'll see every website that has ever sent notifications to your phone.
 To block alerts from a site, select it from the list and tap 'Notifications.'
-Again, you'll either get a simple popup (Android 7.1 or lower), or you'll have to set the notification channel switch to off (Android 8.0 or higher).
+Easy.

 Samsung Internet Browser